Purpose

 Directory matching is not supported.
 For example,

-load data /*+ parallel(20) direct(true, 0) */ remote_oss infile 'oss://aa*bb/test.*.csv?host=xxx&access_id=xxx&access_key=xxx' replace into table t1 fields terminated by '|';will returnOB_NOT_SUPPORTED.Only
+load data /*+ parallel(20) direct(true, 0) */ remote_oss infile 'oss://aa*bb/test.*.csv?host=xxx&access_id=xxx&access_key=xxx' replace into table t1 fields terminated by '|';will returnOB_NOT_SUPPORTED.Only the

 Examples

-Import data from a server
+Import data from a file on the server (OBServer node)

-Example 1: Import data from a server.
+Example 1: Import data from a file on the server.

 Set the global secure path.